MerginMaps/docs/src/field/broken-project/index.md

 4. Save and sync the project.

 :::details
-From a technical point of view, the issue is caused by a bug what was present in older versions of QGIS.
-There was a bug in parsing of Mapbox GL style for vector tile layers that caused issues when loading Qt5-based QGIS projects from older QGIS versions in Qt6-based QGIS.
+From a technical point of view, the issue is caused by a bug that was present in older versions of QGIS.
+There was a bug in parsing <NoSpellcheck id="Mapbox GL" /> style for vector tile layers that caused issues when loading <NoSpellcheck id="Qt5-based" /> QGIS projects from older QGIS versions in Qt6<NoSpellcheck id="Qt6-based" /> QGIS.
 This bug was fixed and should not appear in QGIS versions 3.20, 3.18.3 and 3.16.7 and higher.

-Qt6 is used in <MobileAppName /> since version 2.0.0.
+Qt6 has been used in <MobileAppName /> since version 2.0.0.
 Thus, if you use a QGIS project that was created in older QGIS versions, you can encounter this error.
 :::

 ::: tip